Heather Burns

-Heather Burns is an American actress, known for her role as Miss Rhode Island Cheryl Frasier in the 2000 film Miss Congeniality and its 2005 sequel, Miss Congeniality 2: Armed and Fabulous.
-Her other film appearances include You've Got Mail (1998), Two Weeks Notice (2002) and Bewitched (2005).
+Heather Burns is an American actress.
+She is known for playing the best friend role in a string of successful romantic comedies such as You've Got Mail (1998), Miss Congeniality (2000), Two Weeks Notice (2002), and Bewitched (2005).

-Life and career

-Burns was born in Chicago, Illinois.
-She graduated from Evanston Township High School.
-She is a graduate of New York University's Tisch School of the Arts.
-Her father Jim Burns played basketball for the Chicago Bulls, and as an attorney was the US Attorney in Chicago from 1992-1996.
+Career

 Burns has appeared in a number of films with Sandra Bullock, including Miss Congeniality (2000), Two Weeks Notice (2002) and Miss Congeniality 2: Armed & Fabulous (2005).
 She also starred in the film What's Your Number?
-(2011) and she held a recurring role opposite Zach Galifianakis in the HBO series Bored to Death and played Trish in the Amazon webseries Sneaky Pete (2017).
+(2011) and she held a series regular role opposite Zach Galifianakis in the HBO series Bored to Death and played Trish in the Amazon webseries Sneaky Pete (2017).

 In 2020, she appeared as a guest star in the Netflix series The Politician, for which she received praise for her performance.
+In 2024 she acted in the off Broadway revival of the Kenneth Lonergan play Hold On to Me Darling opposite Adam Driver.
+Christopher Barnard of Vogue praised her performance describing her as having "sharklike cunning and steadiness".